harjeb/simple-yacht/memory-bank/activeContext.md

 * [2025-05-29 15:08:47] - Current Focus: Implementing the refined architecture for `PresenceService` and real-time UI display of online player count, based on detailed design.
 Addressing issues of count inaccuracy and UI data refresh.
 * [2025-05-29 15:14:11] - Code Change: Updated `PresenceService.getOnlinePlayersCountStream` to return `Stream<int>` and `onlinePlayersCountProvider` to be `StreamProvider.autoDispose<int>`.
 Updated `MultiplayerLobbyScreen` to correctly use the provider and `AsyncValue.when` for displaying online player count.

+* [2025-05-29 15:26:00] - Architect Review: Reviewing and refining the architecture for the online user counter based on new specifications and pseudocode.
+Key focus on `PresenceService` logic, re-entrancy protection, and addressing potential conflicts with `OnlinePresenceService`.
+Identified that `OnlinePresenceService` is in use and needs deprecation.

+* [2025-05-29 23:33:00] - Code Change: Implemented refined `PresenceService` logic in [`lib/services/presence_service.dart`](lib/services/presence_service.dart:0) to address online user count inaccuracies.
+This included adding re-entrancy protection (`_isProcessingAuthStateChange`), a new `_handleAuthStateChanged` method, and parameterizing `_goOffline`.
+Deprecated and removed `OnlinePresenceService` from [`lib/main.dart`](lib/main.dart:0) and deleted the file [`lib/services/online_presence_service.dart`](lib/services/online_presence_service.dart:0).
+Test errors related to `FakeFirebaseDatabase` in [`test/services/presence_service_test.dart`](test/services/presence_service_test.dart:0) persist and may require further investigation.

+* [2025-05-30 01:06:13] - Architect Review: Reviewed and approved pseudocode for `PresenceService._goOnline` method fix.
+This addresses the issue of online player count being incorrectly inflated on repeated logins by the same user.
+The fix involves checking if the user is already marked as online before incrementing the global count.

+* [2025-05-30 01:09:00] - Code Change: Modified `_goOnline` in [`lib/services/presence_service.dart`](lib/services/presence_service.dart:100) to fix online player count inflation, based on approved pseudocode.